vinceimbat/vinceimbat/content/thoughts/2023-11 monthly report.md

 ## Writing Ministry

 - I realized that although I still want a ministry, I'm not sure if I want to be a pastor again.
 Realization: Since I've dabbled with writing for almost half my life, I am considering living a ministry with writing at the center.
 Although working directly with people is something I would also love to have.
-- Writing as a ministry: Enter [[Pat Schneider]].
+- Writing as a ministry: Enter [[pat schneider]].
 I discovered her through her spiritual writing book How the Light Gets In.
 But I started studying here AWA method through her book [[writing alone and with others schneider|Writing Alone and with Others]].
 	- I wrote on [[2023-11-23]]: "Whilst I adhere to free religion, I don't think being a pastor is really for me.
 I am not close to the possibility.
 But I am currently so in love with writing that it is what's calling me strongest right now.
 The only difference now is that aside from a personal writing practice, I intend to write with others together.
 I see writing is a vehicle to fulfill my ministry as a serious writer and a writing teacher following the tradition of the writing process movement."
 - Did the first exercise: Beginning at Your Own Beginning.